PC1-23/Replication-1--CS-UH-3260-Software-Analytics/README.md

 ### 1. Project Title and Overview

-- **Paper Title**: [How do Developers Improve Code Readability?
-An Empirical Study of Pull Requests]
+- **Paper Title**: How do Developers Improve Code Readability?
+An Empirical Study of Pull Requests
-- **Authors**: [Anonymous]
+- **Authors**: Anonymous 1, Anonymous 2, Anonymous 3
-- **Replication Team**: [Pragya Chapagain and Pavel Nikolaitchev]
+- **Replication Team**: Pragya Chapagain and Pavel Nikolaitchev
 - **Course**: CS-UH 3260 Software Analytics, NYUAD
 - **Brief Description**:
-  - 2-3 sentences summarizing what the original paper is about
-  - 2-3 sentences summarizing what this replication study does
+  - The original paper studies how developers improve code readability through pull requests in open-source Java projects.
+The authors mined 109 GitHub repositories, identified readability-related PRs using keyword search, and manually classified them into a taxonomy of improvement types to understand what kinds of readability changes developers make and accept.
+The study also contrasts developer intended readability improvements with SonarQube detected issues, concluding that many practical readability changes are not fully captured by existing static analysis rules.
+  - This replication study validates the original authors' methodology by manually classifying a random sample of 10 PRs from their dataset (RQ1) and running their SonarQube analysis (RQ2).
+We also extend the study by collecting new PRs from 2021-2026 across 5 selected repositories to analyze how the distribution of readability improvement types has changed over time compared to the original study period.

 ### 2. Repository Structure

 Document your repository structure clearly.
 Organize your repository using the following standard structure:

 ```
-README                    # Documentation for your repository
+README                    # This file
-datasets/                 # Subset of data you used (if any).
-If you used the whole dataset, include instructions on how to download it
+datasets/                 # Data used in the replication
-replication_scripts/      # Scripts used in your replication:
+replication_scripts/      # Scripts used for data collection (created new script)
-                          #   - If you used scripts as-is: document which scripts you ran
-                          #   - If you modified scripts: include the modified scripts
-                          #   - If you created new scripts: include all new scripts
-outputs/                  # Your generated results only
+outputs/                  # Classification results and analysis
-logs/                     # Console output, errors, screenshots
+logs/                     # Console outputs screenshot from running collect_new_prs.py
-notes/                    # Optional if you have any notes you took during reproduction (E.g., where you noted discrepencies etc)

 ```

 **For each folder and file, provide a brief description of what it contains.**

+- datasets/

+  - 10_sampled_prs.xlsx - Random sample of 10 PRs from the original authors' dataset used for manual classification validation (RQ1 replication).

+- replication_scripts/

+  - collect_new_prs.py - New script written to collect readability related PRs from 5 selected repositories for the period 2021-2026.
+Adapted from the authors' original importPullRequests.py.
+Uses the same GitHub GraphQL API, same 8 readability keywords, and same search filters (is:pr is:merged review:approved), but outputs directly to CSV instead of storing in a MySQL database.

+- outputs/

+  - Classification results and distribution analysis will be added here.
+  - new_prs_2021_2026.csv - New pull requests collected from 5 selected repositories for the period 2021-2026.
+Mined using the same keyword search methodology as the original study.
+Contains PR number, URL, title, body, merge date, author, merged by, matched keywords, commit messages, and comments.

+- logs/

+  -  Screenshots and console output from data collection runs (collect_new_prs.py).

 ### 3. Setup Instructions